highcharts/connectors-morningstar/docs/connectors/morningstar.md

 ### 1. ES module (recommended for app projects)

 Install the package and import the bundle you need.
-The import has no default export - it registers the connectors as a side effect.
+Importing it registers the connectors with Highcharts as a side effect, and also exposes them through the imported namespace (shown below) as named exports.

 ```bash
 npm install @highcharts/connectors-morningstar